Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Bilbao Less Than 48 Hours

 Cross the Puente de La Salve to see an excellent example of Bilbao’s penchant for urban art, ‘Giltza Bat’ by Verónica and Christina Werckmeister, one of many impressive street murals around the city.
-Then head towards the Funicular de Artxanda, and hop on for a ride to the top of the city.
+Then head towards the Funicular de Artxanda and hop on for a ride to the city’s top.
 On Saturday mornings, be sure to catch the free guided tour, which takes you behind the scenes to the mechanical room to tell the story of this 100-year-old railway car.

 Day 2